just-wint/hello-world/README.md

 # hello-world

 My first repository.
-Study to use GitHub.
+Studying to use GitHub.

+Greeting, my friends!
+My name is Vitaly.
+I am junior at GitHub.
+I like to study and code.